Packing List

 Also, be suspicious of the sterility of products in many parts of the world.
 If you require syringes for injectable medicines, consider bringing your own (or sterilizing what you are able to buy).

-Those prone to motion sickness should note that many common medications (both over-the-counter and prescription) used to prevent same have a mild sedative effect, so can often do double duty as sleeping pills.
+Note that many common medications (both over-the-counter and prescription) used to prevent motion sickness have a mild sedative effect, so can often do double duty as sleeping pills.

 (collapsible) plastic water bottle & cup